someengineering/resoto.com/docs/how-to-guides/cleanup/clean-up-aws-iam-access-keys.md

    ​Job clean_outdated_access_keys added.
    ```

 The job will now run each time Resoto emits the `cleanup_plan` event.
-The `cleanup_plan` event is a part of the `collect_and_cleanup` [workflow](../../concepts/automation/workflow.md) and emitted after resource collection is complete but before the cleanup is performed.
+The `cleanup_plan` event is a part of the [`collect_and_cleanup`](../../concepts/collect_and_cleanup/index.md) and emitted after resource collection is complete but before the cleanup is performed.

 Each time the job runs, unused IAM access keys will be flagged for removal during the next cleanup run.